FacebookLinkedInTwitterEmail

 Doctor of Nursing Practice vs. Doctor of Nurse Anesthesia Practice

 To qualify for the nurse anesthetist certification examination, you need a COA-accredited doctoral degree, which typically falls into one of two categories: a DNP or a DNAP.
+Learn the differences between these two degrees to help you decide which is best for you.

 DNP